 The final parameter in the serial interface menu is the linefeed mode.
 This parameter enables ("0 n") or disables ("0 F F") transmission of a linefeed character (LF, ASCII 10) after transmission of any carriage-return.
 The default setting is with linefeed on.
-The mode may be changed using "UP" or "DOWN" and pressing "SET".
+The mode may be changed using "UP" or "DOWN".
+Press "SET" to set the sample period to the new value or "EXIT" to abort and skip to the next parameter.